 Rosalie Ham

 Rosalie Ham achieved a Bachelor of Education (majoring in Drama and Literature, Deakin) and a Master of Arts, Creative Writing (RMIT, 2007).
-Rosalie teaches Literature at Trinity College, University of Melbourne.
+Rosalie was an aged care worker for many years, before switching careers to teach creative writing and Literature at Trinity College, University of Melbourne.
+Rosalie now writes full time.

 Where were you born?